 Read More…

-What a Wonderful World!
-What a Wonderful World!
-Brazilian edition cover My first contact with manga author Inio Asano was in the Sol Bookstore ⤴ in the ethnic Liberdade neighborhood ⤴ of São Paulo.
-I was just browsing random manga and the cover of What a Wonderful World!
+My first contact with manga author Inio Asano was in the Sol Bookstore in the ethnic Liberdade neighborhood of São Paulo.
+I was just browsing random manga and the cover of What a Wonderful World! stood out for me: just a guy with a weird, childish bear mask holding a gun and a suitcase.

 Read More…